 Many cafes will be open right throughout the weekend (do check trading times for your favourite before you visit), and if there's any confusion, they're only a phone call away!

 For starters, try Franks, Paper Fish for fish n chips, Belle's Hot Chicken, Top Paddock, Patch, Richmond Hill Cafe & Larder (check out our kid-friendly review here), Rocksalt Cafe, Short Black, Sweetwater, The Fifth Cafe, and of course Uber Eats will be doing a roaring trade!

 Things to Do

 The Melbourne Easter Show, of course!
-You could also check out Easter Fun at Miller's, seek out some eggs at Eggsplore Bendigo make a batch of Carrot Patch brownies, go to the movies, head out to Rippon Lea Estate for their Easter celebrations, Celebrate the religious aspects of Easter at the festival in Fed Square, visit the Easter Market in Woodend packed full of artisan goodies, Enjoy an Easter-themed Mad Hatter's High Tea at the Stamford Hotel, visit an adventure playground, pack everything up and have a picnic, go to the Aquarium, Melbourne Zoo, Eureka Sydeck, or head out to one of these amazing destination parks all across Melbourne.
+You could also check out Easter Fun at Miller's, seek out some eggs at Eggsplore Bendigo make a batch of Carrot Patch brownies, go to the movies, head out to Rippon Lea Estate for their Easter celebrations, Celebrate the religious aspects of Easter at the festival in Fed Square, visit the Hanging Rock Makers Market packed full of artisan goodies, Enjoy an Easter-themed Mad Hatter's High Tea at the Stamford Hotel, visit an adventure playground, pack everything up and have a picnic, go to the Aquarium, Melbourne Zoo, Eureka Sydeck, or head out to one of these amazing destination parks all across Melbourne.
 But remember - public holiday hours apply for all public transport, double-check here before you head out.